This healing honey has been around for thousands of years.

 Its unique antibacterial properties also bolster the immune system while reviving natural cultures of good bacteria required for proper digestion.

-If your stomach ulcer has been diagnosed and is caused by H. Pylori bacterium, it can be treated with active 20+ manuka honey.
+If your stomach ulcer has been diagnosed and is caused by H. Pylori bacterium, it can be treated with high grade, active manuka honey.

 Manuka honey’s powerful antibacterial properties destroy infectious bacteria allowing the inner lining of the stomach to heal.